 The following information provides a summary of federal funding initiatives adopted in response to COVID-19 that directly support or could be used to support housing stability for Texas residents.
+Updated as of May 2020.

 The Act, which was adopted on March 27, 2020, includes the following funding for state and local jurisdictions that can be used towards housing-related programs.
 The numbers below are the national allocations.
-A percentage of these funds will flow directly to the State of Texas, as well as directly to local jurisdictions.
+A percentage of these funds flowed directly to the State of Texas, as well as directly to local jurisdictions.

 - $4 billion in Emergency Solutions Grants (ESG) to assist homeless shelters and outreach workers for the homeless;